mitagorashi/Wi-Fi-Enabled-Triple-Motor-Control-System/README.md

 [![Domain](https://img.shields.io/badge/Domain-Mechatronics_%7C_Industry_4.0-FF8C00?style=flat-square)](#)
 ![3D PCB Render](media/pcb_render_3d.png)

-> **An integrated Arduino-based platform for simultaneous control of DC, Stepper, and Servo motors with remote Wi-Fi monitoring.**

 ## 📌 Project Overview
 This project features a modular control system designed to manage three distinct types of actuators simultaneously.
 It utilizes an **Arduino Nano** as the central logic unit and an **ESP8266** module to provide IoT capabilities, allowing for remote status tracking of motor parameters over a Wi-Fi network.